 ...Or is It a Conversational Craft?

 What do the masters of truly good therapy have in common?
 According to couples therapist Bill Doherty, they know how to balance their desire to guide therapy with their ability to empathically listen.
 It's this quality that drives home the truth about therapy—at its heart, this work isn't a science.
 It's a craft.

 The Case for a New Kind of Self

 By William Doherty - At this time of fragmentation and division, therapists need to recognize that we’re in the glue business.
 We know something about helping people connect, about how to form a healthy “we” out of self and other.
 But first our society needs us to recover our conviction and passionate intensity as a profession, our belief that we have something to offer beyond symptom reduction.

 Choosing the right words to open and close therapy sessions is one of the most important skills a clinician can master.
 But very few of us were taught how to do it.
-In this video clip, Bill Doherty explains how to jump start therapy from the very first minute of the very first session.
+In this short video clip, Bill Doherty explains how to jump start therapy from the very first minute of the very first session.

 Strategies for Improving Your Therapeutic Conversation Skills

 By Bill Doherty - In this era of medical necessity and evidence-based therapies, it's easy to lose sight of the basic truth that psychotherapy is a special form of conversation: we heal not through prescriptions and procedures, but through talking and listening.
 What if we think of therapy as a conversational craft that we hone over a career with our clients and with a community of conversational healers?